gi1mic/teensy2dmd/README.md

 # Notes
 The Teensy 3.6 is required due to the extra memory it provides.
-You can get away with a Teensy3.2 if you only using a single 64x32 panel but you will then need to attach an SD card in someway.
+You can get away with a Teensy3.2 if you only using a single 64x32 panel but you will need to physically attach a SD card and modify the code for the correct chip select (CS).
 The Teensy4.0 is not compatible with the Smartmatrix library.